 The Standardized Tobacco Assessment for Retail Settings (STARS) surveillance tool was designed for practitioners to inform state and local tobacco control policies for the point of sale.
-The STARS form and training materials resulted from a collaboration of SCTC researchers with stakeholders from five state health departments, the CDC, and the Tobacco Control Legal Consortium.
+The STARS form and training materials resulted from a collaboration of SCTC researchers with stakeholders from five state health departments, the CDC, and the Public Health Law Center (formerly the Tobacco Control Legal Consortium).
 The assessment items (e.g., price, product promotions) were selected exclusively for their policy relevance; no items function as compliance checks for federal regulations.
 This user-friendly tool can be filled out by professionally trained data collectors, as well as self-trained youth and adults.

 - Download STARS surveillance tool and the supporting materials above.
 Print the STARS survey and Pocket Guide (assembly required).

 - Identify a sample of stores.
 This may be a group of stores that is convenient for you and your data collectors to reach (e.g., all stores within 1 mile of school).
 It may also be a random sample of licensed tobacco retailers or you might have access to a statistician who can draw a sample of stores for you.
 There is no right or wrong way to select your sample.

 - Identify your data collectors.
 You may be the only data collector or you may have professionally-trained or volunteer data collectors, either adults or youth.

 - Train yourself and your data collectors.
 Review the Training PowerPoint as a group (e.g. live presentation/webinar) or individually.
 Become familiar with the questions and products reviewed in the training materials.
 If youth data collectors are used, it may be helpful to role play the clerk/data collector interaction.

 - Collect data using STARS.
 Send your data collectors into stores with the Pocket Guide and STARS survey.
 Note: We recommend adult supervision in stores when using youth data collectors.